reTHINK-project/dev-runtime-nodejs/README.md

 # npm install
 # npm start
 ```
-after running the above command lines.
-The hyperty `helloWorldObserver` will be loaded and executed in this Runtime Node.
+After having run the above command lines.
+The Runtime Node is lunched.
+Then, the hyperty `helloWorldObserver` will be loaded and executed in this Runtime Node.

 ## How to use Runtime Node